adapter-hub/website/posts/2023/11/introducing-adapters.md

 In addition to the aforementioned ease of use, we show that the adapter methods offered by our library are performant across a range of settings.
 To this end, we conduct evaluations on the single adapter implementations made available by Adapters.

+Results are shown in Figure 2.
 The obvious takeaway from our evaluations is that all adapter implementations offered by our framework are competitive with full model fine-tuning, across all task classes.
 Approaches that offer more tunable hyper-parameters (and thus allow for easy scaling), such as Bottleneck adapters, LoRA, and Prefix Tuning predictably have the highest topline performance, often surpassing full fine-tuning.
 However, extremely parameter-frugal methods like (IA)3, which add < 0.005% of the parameters of the base model, also perform commendably and only fall short by a small fraction.
 Finally, the Compacter is the least volatile among the single methods, obtaining the lowest standard deviation between runs on the majority of tasks.

+## Conclusion

+The field of adapter/ PEFT methods will continue to advance rapidly and gain importance.
+Already today, various interesting and promising approach are not yet covered by _AdapterHub_ and the _Adapters_ library.
+However, _Adapters_ aims to provide a new solid foundation for research and application of adapters, upon which new and extended methods can be successively added in the future.
+_Adapters_ has a clear focus on parameter-efficiency *and* modularity of adapters and builds on the rich and successful history of _AdapterHub_ and `adapter-transformers`.
+In the end, integrating the latest great research into the library is a community effort, and we invite you to [contribute in one of many possible ways](https://docs.adapterhub.ml/contributing.html).

 ## References
 - He, J., Zhou, C., Ma, X., Berg-Kirkpatrick, T., & Neubig, G. (2021, October).
 Towards a Unified View of Parameter-Efficient Transfer Learning.
 In International Conference on Learning Representations.